Signatures of quantum geometry from exponential corrections to the black hole entropy: Metric structure from the modified Bekenstein-Hawking black hole entropy

-\textit{\textbf{Metric structure from the modified Bekenstein-Hawking black hole entropy}}: We would like to mention before starting that a careful calculation of the entropy from the microstate of the black hole in \cite{Ghosh} indicates that there should be an area term in front of the exponential correction in eq.(\ref{0.3}).
+We would like to mention before starting that a careful calculation of the entropy from the microstate of the black hole in \cite{Ghosh} indicates that there should be an area term in front of the exponential correction in eq.(\ref{0.3}).
 This can be seen by looking at the number of microstates on the horizon \cite{Ghosh} given by $\Omega=\frac{(\sum_i s_i)!}{\prod_is_i!}$, where $\sum_i s_i$ is the total number of tiles in the tessellation.
 A detailed analysis now gives the Bekenstein-Hawking entropy of the black hole to be

 This makes us consider the following general structure of the Bekenstein-Hawking black hole entropy